Trauma & PTSD Miriam Chor Freitas Trauma & PTSD Miriam Chor Freitas

 And your healing deserves patience and care.

-If you’re ready for support, I offer Somatic EMDR and trauma-informed therapy for adults in San Diego and online across California, as well as Somatic EMDR consultation for therapists seeking deeper clarity and confidence in complex trauma work.
+If you’re ready for support, I offer Somatic EMDR and trauma-informed therapy for adults in San Diego and online across California.

 You are not too much.